benji6/jsml-parse/README.md

 - text - text to be appended to the element
 - class - set the class name here
 - count - number of elements to be created
-- callback - function to call on each element.
+- callback - function to call on created DOM element.
 Currently takes three arguments as follows:
 ```javascript
 var callback = function(element, parentNode, index) {
   element //DOM element